omairaslam/Clipboard-Monitor/clipboard_monitor/docs/readme.md

 - **Responsive Design**: Works on any screen size with modern styling
 - **Search and Filter**: Find specific items quickly
 - **Export Options**: Save history to various formats
+- **Clear History**: Clear all clipboard history with instructions for proper clearing
 - **Shareable**: Can be accessed from any device on the same network
 - **Auto-refresh**: Automatically updates when clipboard changes